- Models are placeholders for a set of revisions.

 3D models and project types

 The way you work with 3D models depends on the type of CDF project you are working on.
-A project is categorized as either data modeling or asset-centric.
+A project is categorized as either data modeling or asset-centric (legacy).
 In data modeling projects, 3D models are stored in Cognite’s core data model and are connected to core data model assets.
 You can only contextualize core data model assets to 3D models in these projects.
-The asset-centric projects support hybrid contextualization, which means you can contextualize both asset-centric and core data model assets to your 3D models.Hardware and system requirements
+Asset-centric (legacy) projects support hybrid contextualization, which means you can contextualize both asset-centric and core data model assets to your 3D models.3D hierarchy and linking to assets

-Hardware and system requirements depend on your use case: viewing models in a web browser requires different specifications than processing large CAD or point cloud files.Minimum requirements
+Hardware and system requirements depend on your use case: viewing models in a web browser requires different specifications than processing large CAD or point cloud files.Recommended requirements

 These requirements apply to users viewing and interacting with 3D models through the Reveal 3D viewer in a web browser.